containers/podman/docs/podman.1.md

 The storage configuration file specifies all of the available container storage options for tools using shared container storage.

+When Podman runs in rootless mode, the file `$HOME/.config/containers/storage.conf` is also loaded.

 **mounts.conf** (`/usr/share/containers/mounts.conf` and optionally `/etc/containers/mounts.conf`)

 The mounts.conf files specify volume mount directories that are automatically mounted inside containers when executing the `podman run` or `podman start` commands.
 Container processes can then use this content.
 The volume mount content does not get committed to the final image if you do a `podman commit`.